deoclaw/PHP_RestAPI_Quotes/README.md

 ## Stopping PostgreSQL
 Not easy to understand how to start/stop this when I'm not using it.
 Found instructions on [stackoverflow](https://stackoverflow.com/a/49828382) to use ```systemctl stop postgresql``` and ```systemctl start postgresql``` respectively (view status with ```systemctl status postgresql```)

+## My Quotes Didn't Work Until They Did
+Making my quotes show for authors and categories kept failing.
+Stepping through it still kept producing JSON errors.
+Eventually I just removed any var_dumps or echos and it suddenly worked.
+I am not sure what happened.
+Additionally, I feel like a lot of code was reused but at this point, it works so it's staying.
+I'm sure I can abstract out into a function later.

+## I should have started with the live DB
+I created my database locally thinking I could easily export and import via Postbird and Render.
+Mistake!
+While there is a command ```pg_dump``` it basically necessitated I switch my user to ```postgres```, run ```psql```, run ```pg_dump quotesdb > quotesdb.sql``` and then run ```chmod 777``` on the file and then ```sudo mv``` the file to somewhere I could more easily access it.
+Even after that, I had to essentially retype the commands because everything wanted to ```COPY from STDIN``` which was not cooperating!
+I know I've been spoiled by a GUI for everything but this felt like overkill.